WebOfTrust/signify/protocol.md

 Two sample implementations have been defined to date, one using the Google KSM and one using a Trezure One external HSM.

-The following psuedo Python class represents the current, experimental interface a SHIM has to implememnt to work with SignifyPy.
+The following psuedo Python class represents the current, experimental interface a SHIM has to implement to work with SignifyPy.
 It is anticipated that each Signify Client implementation defines a similar interface.

 ```python
 class Shim: